🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 It helps you move step by step, without needing to constantly figure out what to ask or where to go next.

-🖤 If you’ve tried journaling before but still feel stuck in the same patterns:
+🖤 If you've spent time journaling but still feel like you're circling the same patterns without fully understanding them:

 👉 Explore the Master Shadow Work Journal & Guide